Legal blog writing (or blawging as it is known) should be an essential part of marketing your law firm.

 So focus on convincing the reader to click through.

-Note how the description below the page title encourages you to read the tips and get in touch.
+Note how the description below the page title encourages you to read the essentials and get in touch.
 This is highly likely to get click-throughs from potential readers.

 And they’ll see this when they do: